ch4mpy/spring-addons/spring-addons-starter-rest/README.md

 Exposed bean names are by default the `camelCase` transformation of the `kebab-case` key in the application properties map, with the `Builder` suffix when `expose-builder` is `true`.
 It can be set to anything else in properties.

-When more is needed than the provided auto-configuration, it is possible to expose `RestClient.Builder` or `WebClient.Builder` instead of the already built instances.
+When the provided auto-configuration is not enough, it is possible to expose `RestClient.Builder` or `WebClient.Builder` instead of the already-built instances.

 There is no adherence to other `spring-addons` starters (`spring-addons-starter-rest` can be used without `spring-addons-starter-oidc`).